WordPress: A FREE Alternative to HubSpot

-The main difference between email marketing and lead nurturing is proactive and reactive approach.
-Email marketing is proactive, you send out blasts with information whenever you want.
-Lead nurturing is reactive, these emails are pre-written and setup to be delivered at a specific time intervals once the lead triggers it by either submitting a form or any other action.
-Hubspot has a very basic email manager, which allows you to send out email blasts to lists and list segments, and it offers very basic reporting.
+The main difference between email marketing and lead nurturing is active and passive approach.
+Email marketing is active, you send out blasts with information whenever you want.
+Lead nurturing is passive, these emails are pre-written and setup to be delivered at a specific time intervals once the lead triggers it by either submitting a form or any other action.
+Hubspot has an email manager, which allows you to send out email blasts to lists and list segments, it ties in your analytics with your other lead data.

 It's a very basic service, it does the job without the bells and whistles that other email marketing services offer.
 If you want more than what Hubspot's email manager offers, yet you don't want to pay for a third party service (or you flat out broke and need free tools) you can setup WordPress to send out email blasts and even setup autoresponders for free with WP Autoresponder plugin.
 But you need to weigh the advantages and disadvantages very, very carefully.
 The main advantage is that it's free and offers all the sending and scheduling functionality that you need.

 The two big disadvantages are deliverability and analytics.
 Paid email marketing services have partnered with email providers to offer very high deliverability rate, meaning it won't get spammed and you do not have to worry about your hosting/server email limits (various hosts put various limits on it).
 WP Autoresponder offers basic analytics, nothing too fancy.
 These are just a few things to consider, but if money is an issue, go with it.
 You got nothing to lose.
 So that's the story on email marketing and lead nurturing.